rollbar/docs/guides/source-maps.md

 ### Using Source Maps On Many Domains

-If you'd like to use source maps with the same code that is deployed on many domains, use the following code, and be sure that the `minified_url` param when uploading your source maps includes 'dynamichost':
+If you'd like to use source maps with the same code that is deployed on many domains, use the following code:

 ```javascript
 var _rollbarConfig = {